 Learn more about Manu National Park »

 Gateway to the northern Amazon and home to an array of attractions as eclectic as the city’s history and its people, Iquitos is a remarkable city — and not just because the only way to get there is by boat or by plane.
 Once you arrive, board a riverboat to your jungle lodge or continue on to Nauta to begin your Amazon cruise.
+Browse our guide below for essential facts, travel tips, and top attractions on a tour to Iquitos.

 Learn more about Iquitos »